Welcome to the Polkamarkets V2 Documentation!

 The Polkamarkets Protocol currently uses a distributed consensus model, tapping into the wisdom of the crowd and rewarding those who participate, to determine the correct outcome of each prediction market once they expire.

-How does Market Resolution work?
+How does Market Resolution work on Polkamarkets?

 Once a market’s expiration date has elapsed, any participant can place a POLK bond of any amount on the outcome that they believe is correct.